 You and your 10- to 12-month-old will have a blast with this age-appropriate spin on the time-honored tradition of catch.
 Simply pushing a ball can boost his motor development since it promotes coordination and strengthens upper-body muscles.

 What do I need?
-Simple: balls.
-Include different sizes, colors and textures – any soft or cloth-covered ball will do the trick.
+Balls.
+Include different sizes, colors and textures that your baby will be able to grab.
+Any soft or cloth-covered ball will do the trick.

 - At this age, your baby's aim won’t be accurate.
-He’s still working on her hand and finger motions, so he’ll be swatting or slapping the ball at first.
+She’s still working on her hand and finger motions, so she'll be swatting or slapping the ball at first.

-- Expect that you'll need to help him with these early motor development skills and that he’ll need lots of practice.
-The aim is to help your baby gain control and coordination through the repeated grasping, rolling and throwing.
+- Expect that you'll need to help her with these early motor development skills and that she'll need lots of practice.
+The goal is to help your baby gain control and coordination through the repeated actions of grasping, rolling, and throwing the ball.